stoeckley/Eat-Static/README.md

 (df intvec [(++ :v (epcoll> integer?)) v]
   ... )

+;; For cases like this, more specific versions of epcoll> automatically ;; use a more restrictive collection type in the check, so you don't have to ;; explicitly add the :v --

+;; epv> will test that it is a vector before running the args on each item ;; epl> requires a list
+;; eps> tests for a set
+;; epm> tests for a map, though the other map validation functions described ;; in this document are likely to be better choices for a map collection

 ;; Note that keyword type checks like :int and thread-first-style ;; validation expressions are only available in the top level of ;; the arg list, and not inside an expressions like epcoll>, and>, or> and ep>.